dcodesdev/rustfinity.com/challenges/error-propagation/description.md

 <details>
 <summary>Click here to reveal hints</summary>

-- Use `std::fs::File::open` to open the file.
+- Use `std::fs::File::open` to open a file.
 - Use `io::BufReader::new` to read lines from the file.
 - Convert strings to integers with the `str::parse` method.
-- The `?` operator can propagate errors to the caller automatically.
+- The `io::Error::new` function can create custom errors.

 </details>